These are some of the best things to do around or on Lake Minnetonka for all seasons.

 See Related: Things to do in Two Harbors, MN

-Check out the parks – Grays Bay Dam Park & Nuremberg Gardens
+Free Things to Do: Check out the Three Rivers Park District parks – Gray’s Bay Dam Park & Nuremberg Gardens

 If you are looking for free or cheap things to do, look no further than the parks to get some exercise, see amazing houses and soak in the lake views.

-At Grays Bay Dam Park, they have an awesome boardwalk (pictured above) that allows you to view birds, fish, otters (yes, I’ve seen them), beavers and turtles.
+At Gray’s Bay Dam Park, another part of the Three Rivers Park District, they have an awesome boardwalk (pictured above) trail that allows you to view birds, fish, otters (yes, I’ve seen them), beavers and turtles.
+This is another spot for swimming if you don’t have a boat.

 Nuremberg Gardens has a garden (obviously) as well as a Chinese-styled pier.
 Both of these parks are great for setting up a lakeside picnic during sunset.
 It will save you a few bucks along the way!